findtharun/dsa-central-101/StackAndQueue/Readme.md

-Queue is abstract; cannot be instantiated.
+Queue is an Interface; cannot be instantiated.

-Queue should always be Implemented using LL or
+Queue should always be Implemented using LL or Prioirty Queue.